moolric/spots-for-dogs/README.md

 It includes bootstrap sass files in the compiled css.

-It also uses a vagrant server and the hostname sonic.local.dev
+It also uses a vagrant server and the hostname spots.local

 You will need ruby, sass, grunt, vagrant and virtualbox installed before you start